madanyc/workfront-learn.en/help/custom-data/custom-forms/share-custom-fields.md

 ---
 title: How to Share Custom Fields
-description: Learn how to adjust the permissions on a custom field to determine whether [!DNL Adobe Workfront] users can manage or only view the custom field.
+description: Learn how to adjust the permissions on a custom field to determine whether users can manage or only view the custom field.
 feature: System Setup and Administration
 type: Tutorial
 role: Admin, Leader, User